Are any graduate assistantships or stipends available for the campus program?

 Where I can find information on housing?

-Duke maintains information on on-campus and off-campus housing for graduate students.
-Please note that on-campus housing for graduate students is limited due to Duke's commitment to providing undergraduates with four years of on-campus housing.
+Please note that on-campus housing for graduate students is limited due to Duke's commitment to providing undergraduates with on-campus housing.

 Duke's International House assists international students with acclimating to life in the US, and they maintain a housing list of complexes near Duke.
 Of those files listed, choose "West Campus Area", which is near the MEM Program's campus location.
 The list includes information on pricing and lease terms, and you should look for those complexes labeled "Yes" under "Walk to Duke?" and/or "SafeRides?" for those closest to campus.

-Which distance courses will be offered in the upcoming term and in the next two years?
+Which online courses will be offered in the upcoming term and in the next two years?

 We post classes here.
 We expect to know which courses will be offered for upcoming terms by mid-April for a fall term and mid-October for a spring term.
-The program provides enough distance course options to satisfy the degree requirements, however, d-MEMP students have fewer elective choices than on-campus students, as a limited selection of courses will be available remotely.
+The program provides enough online course options to satisfy degree requirements.
+However, Duke MEM Online students have fewer elective choices than campus students, as a limited selection of courses is available online.